CESNET/UltraGrid/doc/R12L-IDENTITY-HEVC.md

 1. DeckLink captures 12-bit packed RGB as `R12L`.
 2. DeckLink 16.x buffers are accessed through `IDeckLinkVideoBuffer` and stay pinned until downstream compression releases the frame.
-3. An OpenCL kernel unpacks each 12-bit RGB component and scales it to 10 bits using full-range integer rounding:
+3. A GPU conversion kernel unpacks each 12-bit RGB component and scales it to 10 bits using full-range integer rounding:

    ```
    value10 = round(value12 * 1023 / 4095)
    ```

-4. When Intel OpenCL/VA-API surface sharing is available, the kernel writes `Y=G`, `U=B`, and `V=R` directly into the encoder's Y410-compatible VA surface.
+4. On Linux, VAAPI exports the encoder's Y410 surface as a DRM PRIME/DMABUF object.
+Vulkan imports that object with its DRM format modifier, and a compute shader writes `Y=G`, `U=B`, and `V=R` directly into the encoder surface.
 5. VA-API encodes that hardware surface as HEVC Main 4:4:4 10.
-If surface sharing is unavailable, the encoder falls back to an `XV30` software surface followed by the normal VA-API hardware-frame upload.
+If DMABUF sharing is unavailable, an OpenCL kernel produces an `XV30` software surface followed by the normal VA-API hardware-frame upload.

 Using an `XV30` software surface is deliberate.
 Supplying an RGB surface to